Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 Instructing a specialist tenant eviction solicitor is not technically required, but due to the precise nature of the legal processes (notices and court proceedings) and the need for detailed compliance by landlords to succeed, many landlords elect to instruct specialist litigation solicitors to assist them in this process.

-The good news is that our specialist property solicitors charge fixed fees for evictions and are legally qualified, insured and experienced.
+The good news is that our specialist property solicitors are legally qualified, insured and experienced.

-We advise landlords across the country on Section 8 and Section 21 notices.
+We advise landlords across the country on Section 8 notices.
 We’re experienced in handling claims against tenants, even if the tenant refuses to leave.

-A significant percentage of tenants will vacate a property voluntarily upon receiving a Section 8 notice of a standard possession claim or a Section 21 notice leading to a potential accelerated possession claim.
+A significant percentage of tenants will vacate a property voluntarily upon receiving a Section 8 notice.

-However, if your tenant elects to defend the claim for possession, at least one hearing before the court may be required.
+However, if your tenant elects to remain in the property and defend the claim for possession, at least one hearing before the court will be required.

 There are many reasons a tenant may choose to defend against a possession claim, including: